Mahir-bot-2003/mahir-bot-2003/README.md

 - 🔬 Completing the **Deep Learning Specialization by Andrew Ng**
 - 🚀 Building mobile apps using the **Flutter framework and Dart**
-- 💡 Learning **Java with Data Structures & Algorithms** for problem-solving
 ---

 ## 📫 Let's Connect